Education for Immigrants

 The aim of integration training is that the student will reach functional basic language skills in Finnish.
 Integration training helps the immigrants to enter working life and get further education.
 TE Office guides the immigrant to integration training, which is implemented as labour market training, based on an initial assessment.

 Vocational basic education is organized in vocational institutions and as apprenticeship education.
 The degrees can usually be applied for with a comprehensive school diploma, but there are also basic degrees that require an upper secondary school diploma.
 Studying in a vocational institution is very practical.
-On-the-job learning periods let you work in real workplaces and help you get to know the everyday working life.
+The degree also includes training organized at the working place.
+Training at the working place is individualised and guided.

 - Vocational education in Turku